27 Best Things To Do In Montevideo

 See a soccer game at Estadio Centenario

-Second to Uruguay’s obsession for mate, there’s the obsession for futbol – soccer.
-Come to think of it, I think these two obsessions go hand in hand, as a typical scene will be that of people watching a game while drinking mate.
-Anyways – if you fancy mingling with the locals, make sure to go watch a game at Estadio Centenario.
+Come to think of it, I think these two obsessions go hand in hand, as a typical scene will be that of people watching a game while drinking, mate.
+Anyways, if you fancy mingling with the locals, make sure to go watch a game at Estadio Centenario.

-The stadium was built between 1929 and 1930 to host the 1930 FIFA World Cup and can seat more than 76000 people.
+The stadium, which can seat more than 76,000 people, was built between 1929 and 1930 to host the 1930 FIFA World Cup.

 Visit the Museo de la Historia del Arte

-If you are into art, visiting the Museo de la Historia del Arte is what to do in Montevideo.
-It’s located in the undergrounds of Palacio Municipal, and has an interesting collection of original pieces and reproductions of famous ones coming from Egypt, Persia, Greece and Italy and even the Americas.
+It’s located in the undergrounds of Palacio Municipal and has an interesting collection of original pieces and reproductions of famous ones from Egypt, Persia, Greece, Italy, and even the Americas.

 Go to the Museo de Arte Precolombino e Indigena